GoogleCloudPlatform/DataflowTemplates/v2/pubsub-cdc-to-bigquery/README_PubSub_CDC_to_BigQuery.md

 ### Mandatory Parameters

 * **inputSubscription** (Pub/Sub input subscription): Pub/Sub subscription to read the input from, in the format of 'projects/your-project-id/subscriptions/your-subscription-name' (Example: projects/your-project-id/subscriptions/your-subscription-name).
-* **autoMapTables** (Auto Map Tables): Determines if new columns and tables should be automatically created in BigQuery.
-Defaults to: true.
 * **outputDatasetTemplate** (BigQuery Dataset Name or Template: dataset_name or {column_name}): The name for the dataset to contain the replica table.
 Defaults to: {_metadata_dataset}.
 * **outputTableNameTemplate** (BigQuery Table Name or Template: table_name or {column_name}): The location of the BigQuery table to write the output to.
 If a table does not already exist one will be created automatically.
 Defaults to: _metadata_table.

+### Optional Parameters

+* **autoMapTables** (Auto Map Tables): Determines if new columns and tables should be automatically created in BigQuery.
+Defaults to: true.
+* **schemaFilePath** (Cloud Storage file with BigQuery schema fields to be used in DDL): This is the file location that contains the table definition to be used when creating the table in BigQuery.
+If left blank the table will get created with generic string typing.
 * **outputTableSpec** (BigQuery output table (Deprecated)): BigQuery table location to write the output to.
 The name should be in the format <project>:<dataset>.<table_name>.
 The table's schema must match input objects.
 * **outputDeadletterTable** (The dead-letter table name to output failed messages to BigQuery): Messages failed to reach the output table for all kind of reasons (e.g., mismatched schema, malformed json) are written to this table.
 If it doesn't exist, it will be created during pipeline execution.
 If not specified, "outputTableSpec_error_records" is used instead.
 (Example: your-project-id:your-dataset.your-table-name).

-### Optional Parameters

-* **schemaFilePath** (Cloud Storage file with BigQuery schema fields to be used in DDL): This is the file location that contains the table definition to be used when creating the table in BigQuery.
-If left blank the table will get created with generic string typing.
 * **deadLetterQueueDirectory** (Dead Letter Queue Directory): The name of the directory on Cloud Storage you want to write dead letters messages to.
-Defaults to: .
+Defaults to empty.
 * **windowDuration** (Window duration): The window duration/size in which DLQ data will be written to Cloud Storage.
 Allowed formats are: Ns (for seconds, example: 5s), Nm (for minutes, example: 12m), Nh (for hours, example: 2h).
 (Example: 5m).
 Defaults to: 5s.
 * **threadCount** (Thread Number): The number of parallel threads you want to split your data into.
 Defaults to: 100.
 * **javascriptTextTransformGcsPath** (Cloud Storage path to Javascript UDF source): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-function.js).